ponmar/filedb2/README.md

 The application uses one configuration file that, for example, points out the file collection root directory.

 A demo configuration with some images and meta-data is available to show case the FileDB potential.

-### App

-An app is being developed for visualizing exported FileDB data.

 ### 3rd Party Software Integrations